Subscribe to a Channel

 And there is no requirement to prefix the name with cg_

 .
 It's only a convention that makes it easy to recognize Channel Groups.
-So, feel free to use a naming convention that works best for your requirements and design style.
+Feel free to use a naming convention that works best for your requirements and design style.

 Channel Group Names